mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/air-gapped/create-bastion-vm/index.md

 1. Find and record the bastion VM's IP or host name.

-1. [Download][download] the following required Konvoy binaries and installation bundles directly to the bastion host, or transfer them using your environment's approved methods:
+1. [Download][download] the following required DKP Konvoy binaries and installation bundles appropriate for your environment directly to the bastion host, or transfer them using your environment's approved methods:

-    - konvoy_v2.2.0_darwin_amd64.tar.gz
+    - dkp_v2.2.0_darwin_amd64.tar.gz

-    - konvoy_v2.2.0_linux_amd64.tar.gz
+    - dkp_v2.2.0_linux_amd64.tar.gz

-    - konvoy_image_bundle_v2.2.0_linux_amd64.tar.gz (air-gapped) - This bundle contains air-gapped images that you must push to a registry.)
+    - dkp_image_bundle_v2.2.0_linux_amd64.tar.gz (air-gapped) - This bundle contains air-gapped images that you must push to a registry.)

-    - konvoy-bootstrap_v2.2.0.tar (air-gapped) - This bundle contains the KIND bootstrap image to load with the `docker load` command when you create the bootstrap cluster in a later step.
+    - dkp-bootstrap_v2.2.0.tar (air-gapped) - This bundle contains the KIND bootstrap image to load with the `docker load` command when you create the bootstrap cluster in a later step.

 1. Use your credentials to SSH into the bastion VM host with the command: